Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2: groups - Print all the groups of the current user

 3: chown - Changes ownership of a file to a given user

+4: toush - Create a file